 The program builds upon the premise that the skills most highly valued in students who study the liberal arts – their strong writing skills and facility for verbal communication, as well as their capacity to think critically and synthesize complex ideas – are best developed from the outset of a student’s career, and in small seminar settings that encourage engagement with texts and traditions that grapple with defining facets of human experience.

-Over the course of these two intensive semesters, students will reflect upon how their conceptions of the heroic and their faith in the power of reason have come into being – and perhaps at times even come into conflict with each other.
+Over the course of these two intensive semesters, students will reflect upon how their conceptions of gender and identity have come into being – and how powerfully these conceptions have influenced the broader context of intellectual, religious and cultural history.